 ALTER USERcan assign passwords, and it can modify the authentication plugin for users, with no need for direct manipulation of the

 mysql.usertable.
-For details, see CREATE USER Syntax, and ALTER USER Syntax.
+For details, see CREATE USER Statement, and ALTER USER Statement.

 Account locking control is a new feature that permits administrators to completely disable an account from being used to connect to the server.
 Account locking state is recorded in the